zxcvbnius/slate/source/index.md

 ## Send Rich Media Message

-RIch media message refers to photo and file.
+Rich media message refers to photo and file.
 Use this command to send rich media message in a chat room

 > You can use those APIs to send photos and files